SizeCredit/size-solidity/README.md

 - SOL(loanId).FV <= FOL(loanId).FV
 - SUM(SOL(loanId).FV) == FOL(loanId).FV
 - borrowAsMarketOrderByExiting == exit + borrowAsMarketOrder (can we do this with multicall???)
+- loan.FV == 0 <==> loan.repaid
+- upon repayment, the money is locked from the lender until due date, and the protocol earns yield meanwhile

 References